MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-sdk.md

 - Visual Studio 2017 (Community, Professional, or Enterprise edition).
 Visual Studio 2017 version 15.7 or later is required.

-- Visual Studio Tools for Xamarin version 4.10.0 or later.
+- Visual Studio Tools for Xamarin version 4.10.0 or later (installed as part of the **Mobile development with .NET** workload).

 The Xamarin Android SDK Manager is not compatible with Visual Studio 2015.
 Users of Visual Studio 2015 should use the SDK Manager